JPCMarques/JPCMarques_Old.github.io/_book-hunters/chapter-2.md

 "That's a fine theory, but that's all it is.
 No one knows for sure how life began, or how it will end.
 I can't possibly answer your question with absolute certainty, as that is one question for which the answer remains unknown to this day."

 "That is my answer then.
-I will find my creator, or prove I have none."
+I will find my creator or prove I have none, and become such a being myself."

 "That is a good purpose, that many have had, and even more see it as a fool's errand.
 Besides, it's not like purposes are *always* permanent.
 I accept your answer.
 Welcome to the Book Hunters!
 My name is Guardian, an artifial being made to protect the Sanctum you so carelessly walked into,